18 Best Movies About Racism on Netflix (November 2024)

 Mudbound‘ is a harrowing and powerful narration of racism and prejudice prevailing in the southern states of the U.S. When two families, the black family of the Jacksons and the white family of the McAllans, are pitted against each other when they are compelled to share a land by the social order.
 Now, they must fight for every necessity in their daily life and work.

 As the two families lock horns with each other while also dealing with poverty and the overall hostile environment, the return of two war veterans changes the course of the events.
-They are Ronsel, the Jacksons’ eldest son, and Jamie, Henry McAllan’s younger brother, who’s come back from the war front.
+They are Ronsel, the Jacksons’ eldest son, and Jamie, Henry McAllan’s younger brother, who has come back from the war front.
 Soon, an unexpected friendship buds between the two soldiers.
 However, their friendship, sans social hierarchy and race, doesn’t have the strength to challenge the reactionary social forces.
 You may watch the movie here.

 Read More: Best German Movies on Netflix